Hammadsoloman/todo-react/README.md

 # todo-react

-**In this phase, we’ll be adding some top-level settings for the application, so that the user can make some display choices that the app will use by default.**
+**In this final phase, we’ll be requiring that users be logged in, in order to see the to do items.
+Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.**

-#### To Do List Manager Phase 3: Add some configuration settings to the application
+#### To Do List Manager Phase 4: Adding security and access controls to the application.